EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

-Properly applied, agile and related approaches such as DevOps and CI/CD allow teams to build software faster..
+Properly applied, agile and related approaches such as DevOps and CI/CD allow teams to build software faster.
 Product thinking is what allows us to deliver _useful_ software.
 Our Managing Director [Daniel Jones](https://www.linkedin.com/in/danieljoneseb/?originalSubdomain=uk) (known as Deejay) and I have had several chats around the potential benefits of leveraging a product thinking mindset in the work we do.
-This is the first in a series where we share some of those thoughts.
+This is the first in a series of blog posts in which we share some of those thoughts.

 ## What is product thinking?